cmberryau/Artikel/README.md

 derdiedas
 =========

-A little iOS & Django app for remembering German language articles
+A little iOS app for remembering German language articles

-I started this a couple of months ago in my spare time as a reason to combine learning German, iOS and Django together.
+I started this a couple of months ago in my spare time as a reason to combine learning German and iOS together.
 I've worked on it very little.
 I've found the app actually quite nice to assist in remembering articles.. which I am usually terrible at!

-The iOS app allows users to enter words, and then test themselves.
+The app allows users to enter words, and then test themselves.
 It has an extremely basic and buggy system of picking the next word.

-The Django app allows users to register using e-mail addresses rather than usernames like vanilla Django.
-Users can (once their account is active) enter Words in a similar fashion to the iOS app and test themselves the articles application is again extremely basic.